Cooking Mama 2: Dinner with Friends: Other modes

 Lastly, in the Cooking Contest mode, Cooking Mama 2 supports wireless multiplayer, with up to 4 players able to play using a single copy of the game (leveraging the DS "Download Play" feature).
 During such a contest, players compete in individual minigames without actually working towards completion of dishes.

 Reception

 The game received "average" reviews according to video game review aggregator Metacritic.
-In Japan, Famitsu gave it a score of one eight, one five, one eight, and one seven, for a total of 28 out of 40.
+In Japan, Famitsu gave it a total score of 28 out of 40.

 Cooking Mama 2 received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

 Awards

 In their "Best of 2007" Awards, 1UP.com editors awarded Cooking Mama 2 "Best Console Casual Game".

 In 2008 Cooking Mama 2 was nominated for BAFTA Children's Kids Vote Award, but lost to Hannah Montana.